 Externships: Information for Student Participants

-Full descriptions and application information for the December 2014 externship program will be available on the Tunnel beginning on August 18.
-More externships will be added to the Tunnel up until Monday September 10.
-To see the full externship descriptions, click here to log into the Tunnel.
+Brief descriptions for the December 2014 externship program will be available on this website beginning August 18.
+(See link to the Winter Break 2014 Externships in the yellow column on the left.)
+Full descriptions of the externships and information about the application process will be available on the Tunnel beginning September 10.
+After September 10, click here to log into the Tunnel.
 On your student home page in the Tunnel, click on the "Carleton Exclusive Externship" link on the right side, and you'll see a list of all the externships.

 Carleton’s Externship program connects students with alumni for a 1-4 week career exploration experience, which usually includes a focus project, shadowing options, and networking.
 Externships may include a homestay with the externship host, but this is not required.